Equal Pay for Similar Work: Empirical appendix

 \subsection{Alternative empirical specifications}

-\Cref{empirical section} of the paper presents results from several alternative empirical specifications and alternative samples as robustness checks.
-Specifically, results from each of these robustness specifications is presented as a column in each of Tables \ref{emp_table_seg_robust}, \ref{emp_table1robust}, and \ref{emp_tableYYYY}.
-In this section, we describe each of these robustness specifications.
+\Cref{empirical section} of the paper discusses alternative empirical specifications and samples as robustness checks.
+Specifically, results from each of these robustness specifications is presented in a separate column in each of Tables \ref{emp_table_seg_robust} and \ref{emp_tableYYYY}.
+In this section, we describe these robustness specifications.

-\subsubsection{Removing firm fixed effects}
+\paragraph{Removing firm fixed effects}

-The results from this specification are presented in column II (``No firm FEs'') of the aforementioned tables.
-The sample of firms and workers used is the same as in our main analysis, but we replace the specifications in \eqref{emp_eq1}, \eqref{emp_eq2}, \eqref{emp_eq5}, and \eqref{emp_eq6} with the following, respectively: